-Import Type Description More Information File Use to import data from a file: Delimited files or Excel filesA single file or multiple files Importing from one or more source files External database Use to import data from an external database.
+Import Type Description More Information File Use to import data from a file: Supported source file types include delimited files and Excel files A single file or multiple files Importing from one or more source files External database Use to import data from an external database.
 The following database connections are supported: • SQL Server • Oracle • OLEDB • ODBC Importing from an external database Internal database Use to import data from one Axiom table to another, within the current system.
 The source data can be located within the system database or the audit database.
 Importing from an internal Axiom database Ellucian Use to import data from an Ellucian system.
 This option only displays if it has been enabled for your system.
 Importing from an Ellucian system